 Benefits of Peanut Butter for Dogs

 Is peanut butter good for dogs?
 Yes!
-When fed in moderation, peanut butter is as nutritious and it is delicious.
+When fed in moderation, this is as nutritious and it is delicious.

-- It’s an excellent source of protein and healthy fats.
+- Excellent source of protein and healthy fats.

-- It contains vitamin B6 and niacin, vital nutrients that support your dog’s enzyme function, red blood cell and nervous system function, glucose generation and immune response, among other benefits.
+- Contains vitamin B6 and niacin, vital nutrients that support your dog’s enzyme function, red blood cell and nervous system function, glucose generation and immune response, among other benefits.

-- Peanut butter also contains vitamin E, which is essential for healthy eyes and muscles.
+- Contains vitamin E, which is essential for healthy eyes and muscles.